jaykaron/eiffel/snippets/ETF-chess-challenge/README.md

 Please read and understand the design/code and ensure that you get it working.

 Ensure that you understand how these pieces move.
 The abstract algorithm for any piece is in class MOVE.

+In this exercise, the focus is on the undo/redo design patternn, not the contracts (although you may find the use of preconditions in the business logic useful in debugging your design).
+You stilld do defensive programming at the user interface (ETF_COMMAND), but messages are kept simple to keep the challenge limited.

 ## Model Cluster